 For most independent mortgage brokers, an effective tool for communicating with your real estate partners is by utilizing a Customer Relationship Management (CRM) system.
 You’ll be able to directly share customer data, streamline processes together and increase profitability for both parties.

-Our Brokers Are Better Network Partner, Lion Desk, is an easy-to-use, customizable CRM platform that features video emailing, text messaging capabilities and lead nurturing tools.
+Our Brokers Are Better Network Partner, Lion Desk, is an easy-to-use, customizable CRM platform that features video emailing, text messaging capabilities, and lead nurturing tools.

 4.)
 Connect and Communicate on Social Media

-One of the best things real estate agents and loan officers can do to communicate more effectively and grow their brands is to have a social media presence.
+One of the best things real estate agents and loan officers can do to communicate more effectively in order and grow their brands is to have a social media presence.
 Today hundreds of thousands of people are using social media to stay relevant within the industry.

 By using social media, real estate agents and loan officers create opportunities for both parties to be more successful — for example, you can share content that is beneficial to one another or tag each other in certain posts.
 Some of the real estate agents you work with on a daily basis, who are involved with social media, can also share a link to your website on their own channels and vice versa.

+Figuring out how to strategically reach potential business partners through social media can go a long way in showing loan officers how to get clients as mortgage brokers through modern means of communication.
 This is highly powerful and a win-win for both parties.
 The more you help each other expand on social media, the greater chance you both have to see your businesses grow.